dmfrodrigues/feup-lpoo-proj/docs/README.md

 - Complex, since there are some extra steps we need to take before we allow drawing.
 - Tightly coupled with the framework.

+Right at the beginning we arrived at the conclusion we would have to develop this module taking into account the following pattern, so there is little code that can be presented as the pre-refactoring code.

 #### The pattern
 We applied the [**Facade**](https://refactoring.guru/design-patterns/facade) pattern, which consists of creating a facade class that exposes only a few methods of a complex framework, including only the features the client really cares about.